bensku/y-query/README.md

 * Watcher system for observing changes real-time

 ## Limitations
+> **-query is alpha-quality software!** In addition to below limitations, it
+> is probably buggy.
+Some of those bugs might decide to eat your data!
 Before we proceed, you should understand y-query's fundamental limitations.
 These are not *bugs*, and as such, it is unlikely they'll ever be "fixed".